 If you want to know how early you can take a pregnancy test, you might also wonder when the best time to take a pregnancy test is.
 Is it best to take it in the morning or at night?
 To get an accurate result, most experts recommend taking a pregnancy test in the morning.
 Why?
 While you’re sleeping, hCG becomes more concentrated in your urine.
 Unless you wake up in the middle of the night to pee, first thing in the morning is the best time for early detection of pregnancy.

 This doesn’t mean you can’t take a pregnancy test later in the day.
 It just means that you’re more likely to get a false-negative, especially if you’ve been drinking a lot of water.
-It’s easy to forget in the morning, so it might be helpful to leave yourself a note from the night before.
+It’s easy to forget in the morning, so it might be helpful to leave yourself a note the night before.
 You can close the lid of the toilet and leave a note there to remind yourself.

 The best time to take a blood pregnancy test is if your period is several days late.
 If your home pregnancy tests are negative, but you’re experiencing all the symptoms of pregnancy, it’s a good idea to take a blood test.

 The most accurate blood tests are quantitative blood pregnancy tests, because they determine the exact amount of hCG in your blood.
 This is important because it can tell your health care provider if you’re pregnant or if you need to do another test in a few days.

 Health care providers also recommend blood tests if you’ve experienced an ectopic pregnancy or a miscarriage in the past.
 This ensures your health care provider will be able to observe your hCG levels more closely in the first weeks of your pregnancy.

 You might wonder when to take a pregnancy test to get accurate results.
 Whether you’re hoping for a positive or a negative, taking a test the week after your missed period is probably the best way to find out.
 If you’re in a hurry, you can try taking a test at least one to two weeks after sex, but the results may not be as accurate.